WordPress Widgets Explained

 (Drag and drop widgets in your widget area to rearrange their order)

-The widget features have now been reorganized in your sidebar …
+The widget features have now been reordered in your sidebar …

-How Do Widgets Work?
-An Overview Of WordPress Widgets For Business Users
+An Overview Of WordPress For Beginners: WordPress Widgets:

-This instantly changes the layout of the sidebar.
-Note in the screenshot below that the click to call function (3) is now the first item on the sidebar menu, and the contact us section (2) has been moved to the spot above the newsletter sign-up form (1) …
+This immediately reorganizes the order of items in your sidebar.
+Note in the screenshot below that the click to call function (3) is now the first item on the sidebar menu, and the contact us banner (2) now sits above the newsletter sign-up form (1) …

 (Widgets are very easy to use!)

-Depending upon the theme that you have installed on your site, you can also manage your widgets without making actual changes to your site, so you can be sure that you like what you have done before committing these changes to your live website.
+Depending upon the actual theme that you have installed, you can also customize and manage widgets without making actual changes to your site, so you can be sure that you like what you have done before committing your changes to the live website.

-You can do several edits, modifications and adjustments to your widgets in preview mode, like inserting, deleting and reorganizing your active widgets to any widget areas that your theme makes available, and it’s all done in real time.
+You can do several modifications and adjustments to your widgets in preview mode, like inserting, deleting and reorganizing the currently added widgets to any widget areas that your theme makes available, and see all changes in real time.
 If you like what you have done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site.

 Widget management - work in preview mode or configure widgets on the fly!